Land0fChocolate/NewEmeraldRomHack/README.md

 - Intimidate may trigger on fainted mons.
 - Tradeback guy service has broken strings and plays exp sound instead of Pokemon cry when a Pokemon evolves via trade.
 - A party Pokemon may turn into a bad egg during battles.
 Cause unknown.
 Seems to happen with switching.
 Recommend to keep a lot of save files.
-	- Pokemon can also turn into bad eggs just by viewing their summary screen in the PC.
 	- Note: Bad Eggs mean that the Pokémon data checksum is invalid.
 Something is corrupting the Pokémon data.
 - Planting a Payapa (and perhaps others) berry freezes the game.